-The Company leases office space and other office equipment under operating lease arrangements (with initial terms greater than twelve months), expiring in various years through 2024.
+The Company leases office space and other office equipment under operating lease arrangements (with initial terms greater than twelve months), expiring in various years through 2027.
 These leases have been entered into to better enable the Company to conduct business operations.
 Office space is leased to provide adequate workspace for all employees in Pittsburgh, Pennsylvania and Houston, Texas.
+Office space and office equipment agreements that exceed 12 months are accounted for as operating leases in accordance with ASC 842, Lease Accounting.